crotwell/TauP/src/doc/sphinx/source/phaseNaming.rst

 However, the uniqueness required for parsing results in some new names for other familiar phases.

-In traditional ``whole-earth'' seismology, there are 3 major interfaces:  the free surface, the core-mantle boundary, and the inner-outer core boundary.
+In traditional `whole-earth` seismology, there are 3 major interfaces:  the free surface, the core-mantle boundary, and the inner-outer core boundary.
 Phases interacting with the core-mantle boundary and the inner core boundary are easy to describe because the symbol for the wave type changes at the boundary (i.e. the symbol P